Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

 # stack disable pallet os
 ```

-If you are not going to updated your frontend, then stop here and reinstall your nodes or update them with:
+If you are not going to update your frontend, then stop here and reinstall your nodes or update them with:

 ```
 # stack run host command="yum -y update && chmod 755 /root && reboot"
 ```
-You want the new kernel right.
+You want the new kernel right?
 You gotta reboot to get it.
 I hope it works.
-You could always try it on one machine first before you do all 328.
+You could always try it on one machine first before you do all 328, which is what I would do, but then hey, I'm not you.

 If you're going to upgrade your frontend, cross fingers, then do the following before installing or updating machines: